UCHINO-Yuki/DDclass/README.md

 3. You can also permanently save the search path by using the `pathtool` command and clicking "save".

 ## Usage
-Execude the following command to display the documentation:
+Execute the following command to display the documentation:
 ```
 >> doc dd;
 ```